ISAITB/docs-tdl/source/constructs/index.rst

     @desc, yes, A description to display to the user on the purpose of the check. cond, yes, The condition to verify in order to execute the ``then`` set of steps (if true) or ``else`` (if false).
-This is provided as an expression (see :ref:`test-case-expressions`). then, yes, Contains as children any sequence of steps to execute if the condition results to true. else, yes, Contains as children any sequence of steps to execute if the condition results to false.
+This is provided as an expression (see :ref:`test-case-expressions`). then, yes, Contains as children any sequence of steps to execute if the condition results to true. else, no, Contains as children any sequence of steps to execute if the condition results to false.

 .. code-block:: xml